The limited series will be set 1300 years before Henry Cavill’s mutated monster-hunter quested around The Continent.

-Check out everything we know about The Witcher: Blood Origin below.
+Here is everything we know so far about The Witcher: Blood Origins.

 When is the Witcher: Blood Origin released?